almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 1.  `DAME-FLAME` requires installation of python, specifically with at least python 3.* version.
 If your computer system does not have python 3.*, install from [here](https://www.python.org/downloads/).

 2. Dependencies on the following packages: Pandas, Scikit learn, Numpy.
-If your python version does not have these pacakges, install from [here](https://packaging.python.org/tutorials/installing-packages/)
+If your python version does not have these packages, install from [here](https://packaging.python.org/tutorials/installing-packages/)

 ## Example